TIY-DC-FEE-Jan-2015/assignments/15-github-pages/README.md

 Remember to include the `access_token` parameter so you don't get rate limited.

 Write `$.ajax` requests to those URLs.
-After loading data from the API, make sure to display the content that matches what's on the real page, **using underscore templates** for the user and repository.
+After loading data from the API, make sure to display the content that matches what's on the real page, **using Handlebars templates** for the user and repository.
 I'll be looking for (at least) the following fields for the user data (the left column):

 * `login`
 * `avatar_url`